-1. Complainant

-A person who Reports an incident of Sexualized Violence.

-2. Consent

-The voluntary agreement to engage in the sexual activity in question and to continue to engage in the activity.
+- 1. Accommodation: A provision by the university of reasonable and appropriate academic, workplace, or other measures that: - Are provided to a member of the university community affected by Sexualized Violence; - b.
+Are designed to meet that person's needs resulting from an incident of Sexualized Violence; and - c.
+Do not infringe on the rights of others - 2.
+Complainant: A person who Reports an incident of Sexualized Violence. - 3.
+Consent: The voluntary agreement to engage in the sexual activity in question and to continue to engage in the activity.
 Voluntary agreement to engage in the activity or to continue to engage in the activity must be communicated through words or conduct and can be revoked at any point.
 Consenting to one kind of sexual activity does not mean that consent is given for another sexual activity, and consent only applies to each specific instance of sexual activity.
 No consent is obtained where a person is incapable of consenting, for example, by intoxication, or where a person is induced to engage in the activity by someone abusing a position of trust, power or authority.

-3. Disclose or Disclosure

-The sharing of information regarding an incident of Sexualized Violence with a member of the University Community.
-This is not the same as a formal Report, which activates the University's duty to investigate.

-Investigation

-The act of formally examining events and behaviors represented in a Report in order to determine whether there has been a breach of the Policy.
-For the purposes of this Policy, an Investigation begins when the appointed investigator first contacts the Complainant(s) and the Respondent(s) and ends when the Investigator submits their report.
+The age of consent to sexual activity is 16 years, with limited exceptions for close in age partners.
+A 16- or 17-year-old cannot consent to sexual activity if - a.
+Their sexual partner is in a position of trust or authority towards them, for example their teacher or coach - b.
+The young person is dependent on their sexual partner, for example for care or support - c.
+The relationship between the young person and their sexual partner is exploitative - 4.
+Disclose or Disclosure: The sharing of information regarding an incident of Sexualized Violence with a member of the University Community.
+This is not the same as a formal Report, which activates the University's duty to investigate. - 5.
+Investigation: The act of formally examining events and behaviors represented in a Report in order to determine whether there has been a breach of the Policy.
+For the purposes of this Policy, an Investigation begins when the appointed investigator first contacts the Complainant(s) and the Respondent(s) and ends when the Investigator submits their report. - 6.
+Report: A formal Report of an incident of Sexualized Violence for the purposes of initiating investigative processes.

-5. Report

-A formal Report of an incident of Sexualized Violence for the purposes of initiating investigative processes.
 (See Investigation above.)

-6. Respondent

-An individual who is alleged to have perpetrated Sexualized Violence.

-7. Responsible Officer

-In receiving a Report from the Sexualized Violence Prevention and Response Manager and conducting the initial review under section VI, the Responsible Officer will be:

-- (a) for Students, the Director of Student Affairs office; and - (b) for non-Students, the Dean of Law.

-8. Sexualized Violence